EchoFrost/BirdWatching/README.md

 # BirdWatching

-Twitter bot capable of posting a random image from a directory.
+Twitter bot capable of posting a random image from a local file directory.
 Intended to be executed with a CronJob.

 The bot was originally developed for the purpose of posting images of my [tortoises](https://twitter.com/OurTortoiseLife).